jlongway-web/Bank-Customer-Risk-Churn-Modeling/README.md

 Insight: Salary acts as a "modifier" rather than a direct driver.
 It doesn't cause churn on its own, but it refines the risk profile when combined with other factors like balance or products_number.

+Model Architecture: Random Forest Classifier

+Mechanism: Utilized an ensemble of 100 Decision Trees with Bootstrapped Sampling to ensure model stability.

+Optimization: Implemented Balanced Class Weighting to account for the 4:1 imbalance between retained and churned customers, prioritizing Recall to identify at-risk users.

+Interpretability: Leveraged Mean Decrease in Impurity (MDI) to extract feature importance, revealing that customer engagement (Activity) and product density (Product Count) outweighed individual income levels as predictive signals.

 <img src="images/Random_Forest_Feature_Branching.png" width="800">

+Feature selection for Random Forest Branching